 While cash and credit cards are still commonly used in storefronts, merchants who can use ACH to be paid into their receiving account have many advantages.
 For instance, while credit card fees can be in the 4% range per transaction, ACH often costs less than $1 per payment.
 Alternatively, while sending a paper check is often cheap, the labor involved in the process can end up canceling that out entirely.
 If you are a business with a lot of purchases, that can add up!

 Lastly, recurring billing alone is a great reason to use ACH payments.
 Consider utility payments - if every customer had to manually pay through paper check or wire transfers every time they needed to pay utilities, there would be significantly more missed payments and headaches for both parties.
 This is also the case for businesses, especially those with a subscription-based or reoccurring payment model.
 By implementing ACH payments, you prevent a whole swath of cash flow issues from missed payments, incorrect manual entry, and extra labor costs when tracking inconsistent charges.

 How Routable helps with ACH payments

-Are you starting a business or looking to transition into ACH payments for your business-to-business transactions?
+Are you starting a business or looking to transition into ACH payments for your B2B payments?
 If so, using an automated payment solution like Routable can help you track and process these transactions even easier.
 With features like addenda records and same-day ACH transactions, we can help you manage your sales regardless of scale.
 We also are adaptable to your workflow; no matter how you receive your invoices or bills (manual PDF uploads, paper, or email), we can help you get them processed, approved, and paid efficiently.
 Let us help you simplify and save money on your accounts payable process while saving your team time repeating tedious manual tasks.